bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 <!-- theme: info -->
 > #### Analytics tracking scripts
-> BigCommerce has enabled a data layer to allow developers to create analytics scripts to access data to track shopper behavior.
-We are developing this feature in the open to obtain your feedback.
-You can share your feedback with us using the [Partner Portal](https://partners.bigcommerce.com/).
+> This guide describes how to inject the correct contextual data into analytics scripts that load on BigCommerce storefronts.
+This information incorporates our current thoughts on enabling a data layer as a native BigCommerce feature.
+We are developing this approach in the open to obtain your feedback!
+Please share any feedback on BODL with us using the [Partner Portal](https://partners.bigcommerce.com/).

 ## Overview